cqc-alec/qpr/qpr.md

 to quantum registers which may enable parallelism in cases where different branches operate on different qubits within the register.)

-The set of predefined F-node types _must_ include:
+The set of predefined E-node types _must_ include:

 - `write` nodes: these write a given `Output` string to the output tape.
-If they write a literal they have a `Unit` input wire; if they write a classical value (with a defined map to `Output`) they have an input wire of that type.
+This may be a literal, or a classical data value (with a defined map to `Output`);
-  They have a `Unit` output wire.
+  in the latter case they have an input wire of that type.
+(In the former case, order can be enforced with a `Unit` wire.)
 - `call` nodes: these call a _function_ (see below), given:
     - the function's `FnId`;
     - a type-matching bijection from node input names to function input names;